-In preparation for the final proposal, you will submit a one page, single-spaced paper that includes the following components:
+In preparation for the final proposal, you will submit a one-page, single-spaced paper that includes the following components:

-- A draft of your research question - A statement of curiosity and context (What experiences and values led you to this topic?) - Rationale for exploring this topic (Why does this topic need to be explored?) - An initial reflection about how you will explore this question: - O What paradigm(s) is best suited for your question? - What approach of qualitative inquiry would best augment your paradigm? - What qualitative research design and data collection methods would best support your research question?
+- A draft of your research question - A statement of curiosity and context (What experiences and values led you to this topic?) - Rationale for exploring this topic (Why does this topic need to be explored?) - An initial reflection about how you will explore this question: - What paradigm(s) is best suited for your question? - What approach of qualitative inquiry would best augment your paradigm? - What qualitative research design and data collection methods would best support your research question?

-Research Praxis Group Workshops (20 Points Total) Completed During Class
+Research Praxis Group Workshops & Final Portfolio (20 Points Total) Completed During Class

 This class is not only an opportunity to learn about research methods, but practice them in a brave space with your peers.
 The instructors will not be evaluating your work product (e.g. perfection = A, mistakes = F).
 Rather, we are interested in your reflection about what happened and what you learned in the process.
+At the end of the semester, you will submit a document with all of the documents generated through your time with praxis groups.
 With your research praxis group, you will experiment and apply the following skills during class:

-Date Workshop Task Points Allocated September 7th Collectively Developing a Research Question (This will be refined on September 21st (Week 4)) October 5th Designing & Administering a Survey 1 October 26th Developing an Interview Schedule 2 November 2nd Conducting an Interview 2 November 9th Preparing a Transcript of your Interview 2 November 16th Coding & Theming your Transcript 2 November 23rd Validity Checks with Interviewee 2 November 30th Disseminating your Findings Using Art 2 2 December 7th Participatory Evaluation Workshop 1
+Date Workshop Task Points Allocated September 7th & 21st Collectively Developing a Research Question (This will be refined on September 21st (Week 4)) 2 October 5th Designing & Administering a Survey 2 October 26th Developing an Interview Schedule 2 November 2nd Conducting an Interview 2 November 9th Preparing a Transcript of your Interview 3 November 16th Coding & Theming your Transcript 3 November 23rd Validity Checks with Interviewee 2 November 30th Disseminating your Findings Using Art 2 December 7th Participatory Evaluation Workshop & Using PhotoVoice 2 December 18th Submit Final Portfolio on Moodle by 11:59pm EST 20 Total